How to Get Formats Using GroupDocs.Parser for Java

 Step 3: Iterate and Print File Type Details

-Loop through each supported file type, printing its details for verification:
+Loop through each supported file type, printing its properties for verification.
+This helps you confirm that a given document’s extension is on the allowed list.

 for (FileType fileType : supportedFileTypes) {